Marketing on a Budget – Double Your Marketing Capabilities

 In this market, finding new customers can be a daunting (and expensive) task.
 For a little help with marketing on a budget, however, you need look no further than a like-minded salesperson or another company offering complementary products/services.
 Collaborating on your marketing efforts is a fast, easy way for both organizations to slash costs, expand their marketing lists, get powerful referrals and start generating lots of new sales.

-The easiest thing to generate through a co-operative marketing arrangement is cost savings.
+The easiest thing to generate through a co-operative marketing arrangement is cost savings, a huge consideration when marketing on a budget.
 By combining parts of your marketing budgets, you’ll be able to split the writing and design costs, the cost of marketing lists, even drive down the cost of the marketing materials (the per-piece price printers and other service providers charge is almost always less when the size of the order is increased).

 Combining costs will also enable you to roll out all-new marketing materials, start marketing more often, try new marketing methods and more.